Alipurduar Junction railway station

 Alipurduar Junction is one of the four railway stations that serve Alipurduar city in Alipurduar district in the Indian state of West Bengal.
 Its station code is APDJ and it lies in New Jalpaiguri–Alipurduar–Samuktala Road line and Alipurduar–Bamanhat branch line.
 An adjacent railway junction is (station code NOQ).

 History

 The Cooch Behar State Railway built a narrow-gauge railway from Geetaldaha on the Eastern Bengal Railway to Jainti in 1901.
 The line passed through Alipurduar.
 It was converted to metre gauge in 1910.

 With the partition of India in 1947, railway links of Assam and the Indian part of North Bengal, earlier passing through the eastern part of Bengal, were completely cut off from the rest of India.
 The Assam Rail Link project was taken up on 26 January 1948 to construct a 229 km metre-gauge railway linking Fakiragram with Kishanganj in Bihar via Alipurduar.
 The first train ran on the route on 26 January 1950.
 The route was converted to broad gauge in 2003–2006.

 Now all the railway tracks in Alipurduar city are broad gauge.

+Connections

+There are multiple trains originating and halting in Alipurduar railway station, they are as follows: